yoro99/CS61A/CS61A.md

 * **lambda表达式**

-  *  A lambda expression evaluates to a function that has a single return expression as its body.
+  *  A lambda expression evaluates to a function that has **a single return expression as its body**.
 Assignment and control statements are not allowed.

   * the result of a lambda expression is a function